Is DDR5-8000 Worth the Premium?

 - DDR5-8000 CL38: +3-5% average FPS

-Productivity (Blender, Premiere Pro):
+Productivity (Blender, Premiere Pro, code compilation):

 - DDR5-6000: Baseline